 4.4 Not later than 90 days prior to the expiration of each five-year period from the date on which this contract enters into force in accordance with section 3 hereof, the Contractor and the Secretary-General shall jointly undertake a review of the implementation of the plan of work for exploration under this contract.
 The Secretary-General may require the Contractor to submit such additional data and information as may be necessary for the purposes of the review.
-The Contractor shall make such adjustments to its plan of work as are necessary in the light of the review and shall indicate its programme of activities for the following five-year period, including a revised schedule of anticipated yearly expenditures.
+In the light of the review, the Contractor shall indicate its programme of activities for the following five-year period, including a revised schedule of anticipated yearly expenditures, making such adjustments to its previous programme of activities as are necessary.
 Schedule 2 hereto shall be adjusted accordingly.

-Environmental monitoring
+Section 5 Environmental monitoring